Rajendra Banhatti

-Rajendra Banhatti (Devanagari: राजेन्द्र बनहट्टी) is a Marathi writer from Maharashtra, India.
+Rajendra Banhatti is a Marathi writer from Maharashtra, India.
 He is the son of famous Marathi writer and biographer Shrinivas Narayan Banhatti.
 He has completed his MA in English and MA in Psychology.
 He was the director of Suvichar Publishing House in Pune.
 Banhatti has been awarded the Maharashtra State Literary Award four times for his books.

 He was the president of Maharashtra Sahitya Parishad and also the member of Akhil Bhartiya Marathi Sahitya Mahamandal.
 He presided over Marathi Sahitya Sammelan in Pune in 2002.